The Benefits of Structural Insulated Panels (SIPs) in Construction

 - SIP panels can be combined with other building materials, such as brick, block, stone, tiles, slate, wood, steel, and glass.

-Benefits for Architects and Designers
+For Architects and Designers

 - Input can be offered in the earliest stages of panel selection and building design.